Sedition: United States

-Civilian

 The charge of seditious libel for true statements was weakened, but not abolished, in the 1735 New York case of Crown v.
 John Peter Zenger.
 Zenger had published attacks on Governor William Cosby that were well received in the province.
 The Attorney General charged him by criminal information, bypassing the grand jury process, and Zenger was acquitted by a trial jury.

 President John Adams signed into law the Sedition Act of 1798, which set out punishments of up to two years of imprisonment for "opposing or resisting any law of the United States" or writing or publishing "false, scandalous, and malicious writing" about the President or the U.S. Congress (though not the office of the Vice-President, then occupied by Adams' political opponent Thomas Jefferson).
 This Act of Congress was allowed to expire in 1801 after Jefferson's election to the Presidency; Jefferson pardoned those still serving sentences, and fines were repaid by the government.
 This law was never appealed to the United States Supreme Court (which had not yet established its power to invalidate laws passed by Congress granted in Marbury v.
 Madison) but opponents claimed it was unconstitutional under the First Amendment.